Register for kindergarten or accept an offer

 - families with other siblings who have attended, or who have another connection to the kindergarten (such as a parent on the committee, or a parent who attended the kindergarten).

-Offers are sent by email (or mail) and you can accept your offer using the Central Registration Portal.
+- Offers are sent by email.
+Please accept your offer using the kindergarten portal

-Once you have received and accepted your offer, the kindergarten provider will contact you about the program and which days and hours are available.
-All questions should be directed to the kindergarten after you have received a placement.
+- Once you've accepted the offer, the kindergarten provider will contact you about the program and which days and hours are available.